njilimafm1/ENV603-DataViz/README.md

 # ENV603-DataViz
 Practice and tutorial for ENV603 S21

-There are three .R files in this repo, following examples from Healy's Data Viz book: https://socviz.co/index.html#preface.
+There are three .R files in this repo, with examples modified from Healy's Data Viz book: https://socviz.co/index.html#preface.
 The goal is to practice working with GitHub, RProjects, and Tidyverse.

 You should fork or clone this repository and work through each .R file in order.